-The Climate Action Leadership Diploma (CALD) Curriculum at Pearson
+The Climate Action Leadership Diploma (CALD) Program at Pearson

-Beginning in the 2022-23 academic year, Pearson College UWC will launch a new curriculum option for students with a passion for tackling the most pressing issue facing humanity – climate change.
-The new Climate Action Leadership Diploma is an IB Career-related Program and will be a first of its kind, two-year diploma for 16-19 year-olds wanting to specialize in climate leadership.
-CALD graduates will forge lasting climate solutions based on the United Nations Sustainable Development Goals as entrepreneurs and scientists, changemakers in the financial and resource sectors, innovators in tech and global health, and collaborators in the policymaking, private, and public sectors.
-CALD will be offered as a new diploma alternative to our existing IB Diploma Program.
+Pearson College UWC launched an exciting and innovative new curriculum option in the 2022-23 academic year for students with a passion for tackling the most pressing issue facing humanity – climate change.
+The new Climate Action Leadership Diploma is an IB Career-related Program (IBCP) and is among the first of its kind, two-year diploma for 16-19-year-olds who wish to specialize in climate leadership.
+CALD is a diploma program alternative to our existing IB Diploma Program.

 Statement from the International Baccalaureate